 - Texas Stream Team Datamap

-The Texas Stream Team Datamap is an online database of all quality-assured citizen scientist data across the state of Texas.
+The Texas Stream Team Datamap is an online database of all quality-assured community scientist data across the state of Texas.
 The Datamap contains both current and historical data and is accessible to members of the general public.

 - Texas Stream Team Data Summary Reports

 Data Summary Reports are watershed-wide analyses of selected Texas Stream Team Community Scientist Water Quality data.
 The Texas Stream Team data reports currently published for public viewing can be accessed here.

 A Quality Assurance Project Plan (QAPP) outlines the procedures a monitoring project uses to ensure that all samples and data are of high enough quality to meet program standards.